 Patrons should be informed that they are required to exit the pool for a temporary closure.
 Suitable signage should be placed around pool area informing the patrons of the closure.
+Proper barriers should be placed to secure area.
+If barriers are not available, the area should be closed.

 In a non-emergency situation, Lifeguards are required to call for assistance from the Supervisor.
 All pool closures should be informed to Management.
-Management should properly communicate the closure to the Liberty Base Housing.
+Management should properly communicate the closure to the district management team.